dawnkelly09/messaging-get-started-demo/README.md

 ### Resources

-The [Get Started with Messaging](TODO: add address for link) provides a step by step guide for setting up and running this repository.
+The [Get Started with Messaging](TODO: add address for link) documentation provides a step by step guide for setting up and running this repository.